 How long should I leave for my trial?

 It is a good idea to allow a few hours for your trial in order to have time to chat with your artist, research some looks, and experiment with what suits you.
 Generally I’d recommend about 1.5 hours for a makeup or hair only trial and 2.5-3 hours for both.
 It is a great idea to bring along images of hair and wedding makeup styles you like.

 Generally a few months to several weeks out from the wedding.
 You don’t want to have it done too far out from the wedding as a number of things can change in the time between your trial and wedding including skin condition, skin tone and weight.
 Your wedding itself may also change and develop and a look that suited your wedding perfectly when you were just starting planning a year ago, may not suit the final wedding theme.
 On the other hand, you don’t want to leave your trial too late in case you have any concerns, after all your artist will be an important part of your day!

-A lot of brides are opting to have their makeup trials before their hens parties or other special event.
-Most people don’t treat themselves to getting glammed up often, so why not make the most of it!
+A lot of brides are opting to have their wedding makeup trials before their hens parties or other special event.
 This is also an excellent way to ensure your artist has used quality products that will last throughout your day.

 What sort of look is appropriate?/I don’t usually wear makeup, what will suit me?

 The makeup look you choose for your big day is very personal to you.
 There is no simple, one size fits all look for a bride.
 That is why it is so important to talk to your makeup artist about the style that suits you, your personality, and your wedding, best!